Mandate, Jurisdiction & Role

 - the use of literary works by educational institutions and governments;

-- the retransmission of distant television and radio signals, or the reproduction and public performance of current affairs programs or comments and any other television and radio broadcast, by educational establishments for educational purposes; and
+- the retransmission of works embedded in distant television and radio signals, or the reproduction and public performance of a television and radio broadcast, by educational establishments for educational purposes; and

-- the manufacture or import of blank audio media for private copying purposes.
+- the manufacture or importation of blank audio media for private copying purposes.

-When the copyright owner cannot be found, the Board may issue a non-exclusive licence, on application, for the use of a published work, the fixation of a performance, a published sound recording or the fixation of a communication signal.
+When the copyright owner cannot be found, it is up to the Board to rule on requests for non-exclusive licences to use a published work, a fixation of a performance, a published sound recording or a fixation of a communication signal.

-- establishing the compensation to be paid by a copyright owner to a person for ceasing to perform protected acts, following the accession of a country to the Berne Convention, the Universal Convention or the Agreement Establishing the World Trade Organization, and that were not previously protected.
+The Board is also responsible for establishing the compensation to be paid by a copyright owner to a person for ceasing to perform protected acts, following the accession of a country to an international treaty, notably the WIPO Performances and Phonograms Treaty, the Berne Convention, the Universal Convention or the Agreement Establishing the World Trade Organization, and that were not previously protected.